 NMJC has entered into a multiyear agreement with Rave Mobile Safety.
 This system allows certain key college personnel to send out emergency text, voice, and emails to individuals who work and attend classes on the campus during any type of emergency.
+RAVE Guardian is a free mobile application that allows you to contact Public Safety / Security quickly and to send text tips.

-• Building Evacuation
+Building Evacuation